gautamkrishnar/socli/README.md

 socli -iq html error 404
 ```

 This will display a list of questions from stack overflow for the query "*html error 404*" and it will allow you to choose any of the question you like interactively.
-When you chose a question, it will display the complete description of the chased question with its most voted answer.
+When you chose a question, it will display the complete description of the chosed question with its most voted answer.
+Now you can browse through all the answers of that questions on stack overflow interactively.

 ##### Manual search
 This will allow you to choose a question number for example: